COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

     | E: none of the above

     Q 3.
-For efficiency, simultaneous intensity measurements from multi-pixel detectors are stored in a datafile as a sequence of bytes that has a particular compression algorithm and integer encoding.
+For efficiency, simultaneous intensity measurements from multi-pixel detectors are stored in a data file as a sequence of bytes that has a particular compression algorithm and integer encoding, which we have assigned data name "compressed image".
 The particular choice of encoding and compression routine might vary within a single measurement sequence according to factors such as the range of values, maximum value, or detector module.
-Assume we have assigned a data name to one of these byte sequences.
-What are the key data names?
+What are the key data names for "compressed image"?

     Answer: the byte sequence is processed data, so all parameters used in the processing are relevant.
 In this case the input is the raw data from every pixel, an encoding and a compression id.
 If any of these change, the byte sequence may be different, and given all of these, the byte sequence is fixed, so they fulfill our requirements for key data names.
-In practice we would bundle the raw data from every pixel into something like "raw image" and assign an identifier to each such image.
+For brevity we would attach an identifier to each set of pixel data, and could call it "raw image id".

 Creating the ontology, step by step
 ===================================